-c.
-In all other time, the number of interruptions shall not exceed four within any d.
-In children's weekend programming time, as above defined in 2c, the number of program interruptions shall not exceed two within any 30-minute program or four within any 60-minute program.
+- c.
+In all other time, the number of interruptions shall not exceed four within any 30-minute program period. - d.
+In children's weekend programming time, as above defined in 2c, the number of program interruptions shall not exceed two within any 30-minute program or four within any 60-minute program. - e.
+In both prime time and all other time, the following interruption standard shall apply within programs of 15 minutes or less in length: